 Every macerator is unique; therefore it is essential to comply with the instructions within the manual which comes with it.
-However, as a basic guideline, the majority of macerators slide behind the toilet.
-You should then be able to pull the rubber over the opening of the toilet from the macerator pump.
+Some macerators are fitted behind the toilet and others are fitted below the floor into a conventional sump chamber.

 What would happen if I put incorrect substances in the macerator?

-In the event you insert the wrong substances down the toilet, there would most likely be a jam or block use of the rota along with the outlet waste that is being pumped out, resulting in an emergency call out.
+In the event you flush the wrong substances down the toilet, there would most likely be a jam or block.
+Incorrect items such as baby wipes can jam the rota along with the outlet waste pipework, resulting in an emergency call out and some cases flooding.

-In the event the macerator is blocked it is the duty of the landlord to ensure it is safe.
+In the event the macerator is blocked it is the duty of the landlord to ensure it is safe and in working order.
 Provided that there is certainly a primary toilet within the house, the landlord is within his legal rights to arrange a plumber to visit on a standard weekday.

 Nevertheless if perhaps the problem of the macerator is a result of misuse, then this will be the accountability of the tenant.
-It is wise to determine if there is power getting to the macerator, as it establishes if the macerator needs replacing or not.
+It is wise to determine if there is power getting to the macerator, as this can establish if the macerator needs replacing or not.

-Why Is Macerator Pump Making A Loud Noise?
+Why Is My Macerator Pump Making A Loud Noise?

 Macerators can seem to be loud however, only potentially as loud as a washing machine or even a dishwasher.